openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 With the "None" platform type CIRO goes into no-op state, which means that no registry will be deploy in such case.
 The image registry configures with EmptyDir storage for unknown platform type at the moment.

-Image Registry storage options might be configured to use PVC-backed or external storage systems (such as Ceph or S3 compatible object storage) as a day two operation.
+Image Registry storage options will be configured to use PVC-backed or external storage systems (such as Ceph or S3 compatible object storage) as a day two operation.

 For now, it seems that no particular action for the "External" platform type is needed within the Image Registry Operator,